-- 9.1 Starting Order The starting order for the first official day will be determined by a drawing at Team Check-In.
-On all other days, the starting order will be determined by the solar cars' previous day mileage. - 9.2 Release from Starting Line The solar cars will be released from an official Starting Line at fixed intervals.
+9.1 Starting Order - The starting order for the first official day will be determined by a drawing at Team Check-In.
+The starting order for the first official day will be determined by the order of teams completing Scrutineering.-On all other days, the starting order will be determined by the solar cars' previous day mileage.

+9.2 Release from Starting Line - The solar cars will be released from an official Starting Line at fixed intervals.
 If a solar car is not ready for its assigned starting slot, it will be detained until all remaining cars have been released.
 Time will start for the detained car at its assigned starting slot, not when the detained car is released.